 Points to consider:

-(3) Avoid tilting the toes downward or upward, as this causes the ball to move forward or backward, making it difficult to control.
+1. Avoid tilting your toes downward or upward.
+This will cause the ball to move forward or backward, making it harder to control.

 Dribbling